ropensci-archive/tidytags/paper.md

     name: University of Tennessee, Knoxville
 ---

+# Summary

+{tidytags} coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) and the utility of the [{rtweet} package](https://docs.ropensci.org/rtweet/index.html) for processing and preparing additional Twitter metadata. {tidytags} also introduces functions to facilitate systematic yet flexible analyses of data from Twitter.

 # Statement of Need

 An essential component of understanding behavior across the social sciences is to study the actions and artifacts of group members over time.
 Social media platforms such as Twitter are a context for inquiry and analysis of a variety of topics that have a temporal component.
 For instance, online communities often struggle with attrition and lack of commitment, so it would be beneficial to understand why some users continue to sustain participation while others gradually drop out `[@xing_gao2018:2018]`.
 Also, because scholars' social media use is interwoven with changes in their personal lives and societal transitions, their social media practices must be studied over time `[@veletsianos_et_al2019:2019]`.